Hefty Fine: Title and artwork

 The cover depicts a large, naked white man, whose genitals are obscured.

 The title and album art each have unique stories.
 Initially, the album was going to be titled Heavy Flow, but Jimmy Pop discovered that there was a Moby song of the same name.
 Guitarist Lupus Thunder and Pop have expressed their distaste for Moby in the past.
 After scrapping Heavy Flow, Lupus Thunder and Jimmy Pop began trading emails that featured the recurring gag "now that's a hefty fine".
 The band later realized that Hefty Fine would make a good name for a record.
 Lupus Thunder, in an interview with The News-Times said, "it just clicked in his head and [we're] like, 'Hefty fine?
 Hold on a minute.'"
 Bassist "Evil" Jared Hasselhoff and Lupus Thunder have also gone on the record stating that the name could be a play on words meaning an attractive, obese person.

 As for the cover art, there are several stories.
 According to "Evil" Jared Hasselhoff, the cover art was originally intended to feature an obese African-American woman, but Geffen insisted that the band change it.
 According to former guitarist Lupus Thunder, the cover model, Carlin Langley, was chosen out of several applicants.
 Potential models were asked to send in a picture and a bio, but Carlin Langley sent in a photograph of himself performing fellatio on another man.
 The band was impressed by Langley's sense of humor and hired him.
 Carlin Langley went on to post in the official Bloodhound Gang forums, under the user name "Hefty Fine".

 A clean version of the album was released in the US, containing instead plain wooden box-style artwork, and the poster of Langley being replaced by a larger version of the image of the band from underneath the CD tray.
 That version also omitted the skit "Diarrhea Runs in the Family".

 Release and promotion

 Sometime in 2006, Bloodhound Gang launched a campaign to have the Pennsylvania state anthem changed to their song, "Pennsylvania".
-The outcome is unknown.
 A follow-up single (and its accompanying video) titled "Screwing You on the Beach at Night" was released in 2007; an alternate version of the video features former porn actors Till Kraemer and Leonie Saint fornicating while the band is performing around them.

-On 10 December 2024, Jimmy Pop announced a vinyl reissue of the album on X for the following year.
+On December 10, 2024, Jimmy Pop announced a vinyl reissue of the album on X for the following year.